dimzachar/mlops-zoomcamp/notes/Week_6/terraform_e2e.md

 **What's Next**:

-- Future tutorials will focus on automating the deployment process using CI/CD with GitHub Actions.
+We will focus on automating the deployment process using CI/CD with GitHub Actions.
 This will further streamline deployments, making them faster and more reliable.

 **Stay tuned as we delve deeper into the world of cloud infrastructure automation!**